Alterboys.net

 National media exposure of the problem didn't begin until 1985 - the same year the Canon Law Society of America, the

-have any binding power over the bishops, but it reflects the consensus view among experts and shapes the way bishops and
+organization of U.S. specialists in the field, published its exhaustive commentary on the new code.
+The commentary doesn't have any binding power over the bishops, but it reflects the consensus view among experts and shapes the way bishops and their advisers understand church law.

 The code's canon 1395:2 specifies that sex between priests and minors is an ecclesiastical crime.
 Yet the 1985 code

-commentary stated that an initial charge of molesting "is not viewed as seriously" as "concubinage" (cohabiting with a woman)
+commentary stated that an initial charge of molesting "is not viewed as seriously" as "concubinage" (cohabiting with a woman) or "attempted marriage" (a priest's civil marriage, which the church does not recognize).

 The distinction is apparent because a priest involved with an adult woman is penalized with suspension, while one who